docpad-archive/documentation/01-start/04-begin.html.md

 ### Scripts

 Now lets add a nifty loading effect using JavaScript and the [jQuery JavaScript Library](http://jquery.com).
-As always, there's plenty of other JavaScript Libaries you can use, but in this guide we'll go with jQuery.
+As always, there's plenty of other JavaScript Libraries you can use, but in this guide we'll go with jQuery.

- To do this, we'll forst [download the jQuery library](http://code.jquery.com/jquery.js) and put it inside our files directory at `src/files/vendor/jquery.js`.
-The reason we use the file directory for vendor files is that it is extremely unlikely we'll ever want to render any vendor files, so having them all inside our files directory is a good choice for consitency and speed.
+ To do this, we'll first [download the jQuery library](http://code.jquery.com/jquery.js) and put it inside our files directory at `src/files/vendor/jquery.js`.
+The reason we use the file directory for vendor files is that it is extremely unlikely we'll ever want to render any vendor files, so having them all inside our files directory is a good choice for consistency and speed.
 Whereas for our own scripts and styles, we probably want to eventually render them with something, so generally we'll just put them in the documents directory to make the transition to rendering engines easier.

  Now that we have jQuery inside our project, we'll add our nifty loading effect by adding a script file at `src/documents/scripts/script.js` and let it contain: